junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Cas doesn't come immediately.

-But he does come eventually, when the world is in toilet.
+But he does come eventually, when the world is in the toilet.

 The news on the TV long stopped making any sense.
 Archeologists, biologists, and astronomers are all twisting their minds about all the peculiar breaking news.
 After the report from Pompeii, there is a new one cutting in about dinosaurs escaped from zoos (which they all seem to remember all of a sudden dinosaurs are indeed common and normal to see nowadays).
-Then another one from NASA about asteroid rains abnormity, and the star known as Phaeton is spinning off its orbits from between Mars and Jupiter, flying toward Earth, announcing immediate end-of-world threat.
+Then another one from NASA about asteroid rains' abnormality, and the star known as Phaeton is spinning off its orbits from between Mars and Jupiter, flying toward Earth, announcing an immediate end-of-world threat.

 Dean turns off the TV when it starts talking about a potential war between some other humanoid species against us humans.

-It's freaking butterfly effects all over the places.
+It's freaking butterfly effects all over the place.

-What's the difference between the world ending because of one cause, versus there are probably five other different reasons it could probably end from?
+What's the difference between the world ending because of one cause, versus there are probably five other different reasons it could end with?
 It must be how a doctor feels when they start treating a dying patient who's diagnosed with one deadly disease, only to find there are five other different deadly diseases hidden underneath.

 The feeling is called: hopeless desperation.

-"I'm going to sit in my car for a while," Dean tells Sam, already half-way walking out toward the door.
+"I'm going to sit in my car for a while," Dean tells Sam, already halfway walking out toward the door.

 "Isn't it a little too busy for a break?"
 Sam looks up from his laptop.